Javier-Machin/react-redux-blog/README.md

 # react-redux-blog
-React App that fetches a list of posts and its author from an API as Redux practise.
+React App that fetches a list of posts and its author from an API as Redux / Redux-Thunk practise.

 It's an exercise from Stephen Grider's Modern React course.